LesFerch/RightClickTools/README.md

 5. For the **Enable privilege elevation task** option, see the [Setup](#setup) section below for more details.
 6. Click **OK** to continue with the installation.

+**IMPORTANT**: If you are installing for a Standard (i.e. non-admin) user, or any subsequent user after the initial install, login as that user, open `C:\Program Files\RightClickTools` and double-click `RightClickTools.msix` to add Right-Click Tools to the current user's context menu.

 **Note**: The option **Context menu handler (modern + classic)** (which only appears for Windows 11) installs a signed context menu handler that adds Right-Click Tools to both the modern and classic context menu.
 The option **Context menu via registry (classic only)** uses registry keys to add Right-Click Tools to Explorer's classic context menu.
 This is a zero-overhead option, but, if used on Windows 11, you must use the classic context menu either by holding the **Shift** key when right-clicking or by making the classic menu the default (See **Setup** below).

 **Note**: The installer will automatically run in your Windows current language.
 If you wish to force the installer to run in a different language, you can specify that language on the command line using its two letter code.
 For example: